EG Australia: History

 On 7 November 2018, it was announced that 125 Caltex sites had begun accepting the Woolworths fuel discount redemption, and 680 Caltex sites had also begun to allow Woolworths Rewards' members to earn points, joining the existing network of 538 Caltex Woolworths sites and 104 Caltex operated sites.
 Two days later, on 9 November 2018, Woolworths announced it would sell its 540 stores to the British company EG Group for $1.72 billion.
 Woolworths said it would enter a 15-year agreement with EG that would maintain its fuel discount redemption across the network, and enable Woolworths Rewards points to be earned on fuel transactions across its network.
 Woolworths would also sell wholesale food and groceries to the chain of service stations under the agreement.
 The acquisition was completed on 1 April 2019.

 In May 2020, Caltex was rebranded as Ampol.
 In late 2020, EG sued Ampol regarding the latter's rebranding, accusing them of "misleading or deceptive conduct".
 When EG acquired the stores from Woolworths, it also inherited the fuel supply agreement which allowed the use of the Caltex brand.
 EG accused Ampol of making "false representations" about the status of the latter's branding agreement with Chevron in that the then-Caltex Australia could use the Caltex brand for a long time.
 EG also accused Ampol for failing to disclose that the latter was already locked in discussions with Chevron about the future of the trademark licence agreement.
 The legal dispute was mutually resolved in April 2022 with all legal proceedings dropped.
 The resolution allowed Ampol to continue to be the exclusive supplier to all EG stores under the agreement, and paved the way for the rebranding from Caltex to Ampol in EG stores.
+Since 2022, EG Ampol was also partnering with fast food companies to deliver stores in some of their newer sites.